 Square offers store building, hosting, and ecommerce apps and four individual apps for POS services.

-It also is feature-packed with whole ecosystems for managing your business, inventory, accounting, customer feedback, and many more useful tools and features, all accessible from the dashboard.
+It is also feature-packed with whole ecosystems for managing your business, inventory, accounting, customer feedback, and many more useful tools and features, all accessible from the dashboard.

 Merchants can save money with the free software offered by the company, which is constantly being upgraded and improved to provide more and more valuable tools for managing and growing a business.

-So, in conclusion, while there are issues with accounts being terminated and funds frozen, we must say that we are truly impressed by Square and can recommend it to merchants who are looking for an easy-to-use, affordable and reliable way to start and grow their business.
+So, in conclusion, while there are issues with accounts being terminated and funds frozen, we must say that we are truly impressed by Square and can recommend it to merchants looking for an easy-to-use, affordable and reliable way to start and grow their business.